 Having read his earlier book, Oil’s Endless Bid: Taming the Unreliable Price of Oil to Secure Our Economy, in 2011, I highly recommend Dan Dicker’s latest book, Shale Boom, Shale Bust: The Myth of Saudi America.
+Please note that both links are Amazon affiliate links.

 Up until the latter part of 2014, the American shale oil boom seemed to promise that North America would become energy self-sufficient.
 However, just as we began to prepare to welcome 2015, OPEC began to increase its production thus lowering the price of crude oil, in order to regain its historical market share.
 This change posed a significant threat to the US shale oil industry.
 Dicker’s book walks us through the shale oil story.